shunliz/AWS-certificate/ec2.md

 **Q: Will I lose the metrics data if I disable monitoring for an Amazon EC2 instance?**

 You can retrieve metrics data for any Amazon EC2 instance up to 2 weeks from the time you started to monitor it.
 After 2 weeks, metrics data for an Amazon EC2 instance will not be available if monitoring was disabled for that Amazon EC2 instance.
 If you want to archive metrics beyond 2 weeks you can do so by calling mon-get-stats command from the command line and storing the results in Amazon S3 or Amazon SimpleDB.

+**Q: What load balancing options does the Elastic Load Balancing service offer?**

+Elastic Load Balancing offers two types of load balancers that both feature high availability, automatic scaling, and robust security.
+These include the[Classic Load Balancer](https://amazonaws-china.com/elasticloadbalancing/classicloadbalancer/)that routes traffic based on either application or network level information, and the[Application Load Balancer](https://amazonaws-china.com/elasticloadbalancing/applicationloadbalancer/)that routes traffic based on advanced application level information that includes the content of the request.